o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

 I won't dig much into the Elasticsearch and Kibana deployments, they're pretty standard and can be found at the [o-leolleo/a-kubernetes-local-lab//fluentbit/manifests](https://github.com/o-leolleo/a-kubernetes-local-lab/tree/main/fluentbit/manifests) repository folder.

-## Fluentbit

-### The configuration (values) file
+### The fluentbit configuration (values) file

-The fluentbit configuration file will serve as a basis for the later discussions and exploration.
-Since we're using helm to deploy fluentbit, we'll be using a values file to pass our configuration.
-You can check the full list of avaliable values [here](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml).
+In the configuration, we specify, besides other things, the flow of a given log message across the fluentbit pipeline.
+Which is detailed on the diagram below.
+We achieve this by specifying configuration blocks corresponding to each of the stages of the pipeline, shown as boxes on the image.
+_We'll skip from our discussion the stages of this pipeline inside dashed boxes_.

 ```mermaid
 flowchart LR